hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/19-how-faridun-sent-minuchihr-to-fight-tur-and-salm.md

 >
 > Who knoweth all things secret or revealed !
 >
-> He knoweth that my grandsire was fraj,
+> He knoweth that my grandsire was Iraj,
 >
 > As blessed Faridun assureth me,
 >